-There is a big misconception that exists around how much real estate agents make.
+There is a big misconception that exists around the question how much do real estate agents make in Toronto?
 Realtors seem to get a bad rap for “robbing” home sellers blind by taking thousands of dollars in commission.
 But, there’s more to it than that.
 While it’s true that some real estate agents have made very successful careers for themselves through real estate, we think it’s important to shed some light on a real estate agent salary and how much of that they actually earn.

-HOW MUCH DOES A REAL ESTATE AGENT MAKE IN TORONTO?
+HOW MUCH DO REAL ESTATE AGENTS MAKE IN TORONTO & ONTARIO?

 When you sell your Toronto home or condo, you will likely pay 5% in commission.
 Both your real estate agent and the buyer’s agent earn 2.5% respectively.
 So if your agent successfully sells your home at say, $840,211 — Toronto’s current average home price — that’s $21,005 in their pocket.